-To be honest, I was willing to live with these “issues”, or at least deal with them for a little while longer.
-But then came my first big project with the new system.
-I had to make a simple cabinet out of 3/4″ Baltic Birch.
-I thought it would be a great test of the new fence.
-And it actually revealed to me what, at least in my shop, proved to be the Achilles Heel of the entire system: limited rip capacity.
-The widest rip it could handle was 29″.
-Now I could certainly live with that if I had no other option, but apparently I had become so accustomed to having full cabinet saw rip capacity, that this was the deal breaker.
-Now I know you can shift the fence rails and readjust everything for the wider cut, but that’s just too much darn work for me.
+I was willing to live with these issues for a while in hopes of either changing my habits or resolving the problems I was experiencing.
+But there was another issue that cropped up when I began my first project with the fence.
+It was a simple cabinet out of 3/4″ Baltic Birch plywood.
+I thought it would be a great test for the new fence.
+Forget all this testing, measuring, and over-analyzing, let’s make some real cuts!
+Unfortunately, this exposed what, at least in my shop, proved to be the Achilles Heel of the entire system: limited rip capacity.
+The widest rip the 32″ version of the fence could handle was 29″.
+Clearly I should have gotten the larger unit.
+Now I could certainly live with that if I had no other option, but apparently I had become so accustomed to having full cabinet saw rip capacity, that this was a deal breaker.
+And to clarify, you can shift the rails to the right and re-adjust everything for a wider cut, but that’s just too much darn work for me.

 All of these compounded factors lead me to the difficult decision of removing the fence from my saw.
 And I have to tell you, it was like taking off a pair of uncomfortable fancy dress shoes and slipping back into my perfectly worn Adidas sneakers.

 Clearly, this just wasn’t the fence for me.
 Even if we assume the fence alignment was a defective part or a defective user, I found that the system was a bit cumbersome in-use.
 And while the micro-adjustment options were initially appealing to me, it turned out that my work habits have developed over the years in such a way that I don’t really need micro-adjustability at the table saw to be a happy woodworker.
 For me, nothing beats the simplicity of a standard fence.